e-kotov/wikimapR/README.md

 (`sf`)](https://cran.r-project.org/package=sf) objects with some of the object details included as nested `lists`.

+WARNING: the package does NOT work for now because of the breaking change in the Wikimapia API.
+More details at: https://github.com/e-kotov/wikimapR/issues/2

 **This package is at a VERY alpha stage.
 Provided ‘as is’.
 Use with caution.**